ygorelik/ydk-gen/sdk/go/core/docsgen/api/providers.rst

 		A Go ``string`` that represents protocol used to connect to the device

+	.. attribute:: OnDemand

+		A Go ``bool`` that defines how YANG modules are loaded from device to repository.
+Default value is `true`, meaning the YANG modules are loaded to repository on-demand.

+	.. attribute:: CommonCache

+		A Go ``bool`` that defines how repositories are used for different devices.
+Default value is `false`, which means different directories will be used for different connections.
+This attribute has meaning only when `Repo` is not defined.

+	.. attribute:: Timeout

+		A Go ``int`` that repesents allowed Netconf server response delay in microseconds.
+If not set during initialization the value -1 is set by default, meaning the response delay is not limited.

+	.. attribute:: ServerCert

+		A Go ``string`` that represents full path to a file, which stores the Netconf server public key (server SSL certificate).
+		This attribute must be set for SSL connection.

+	.. attribute:: PrivateKey

+		A Go ``string`` that represents full path to a file, which stores application platform private key.
+		This attribute is optional and has meaning only when `ServerCert` is specified.

 .. method:: (provider *NetconfServiceProvider) Connect()

 	Implementation of ServiceProvider interface.
 Connects to Netconf Server using Repo/Address/Username/Password/Port.